cassrogers/contaminated-cell-automaton/README.md

 #### Computational modelling of the contaminated cell patterning system
 This program is an extension of a simple cell automaton written in Processing by Jamie Davies, which contained two cell types (red and green) each with binding energies to itself and to the opposite cell type.

+### Using the Contaminated Cell Automaton

+**PLEASE NOTE:** This program is not yet functional.
+Running it produces a grid of randomly distributed cells.
+It will cycle through the moveCell method until an `array out of bounds index exception` is thrown (at a different iteration each time due to the random distribution of cells.
+The program will also only choose the cell diagonally up and left from the randomly chosen cell.